VictorQueiroz/binary-transfer/docs/SchemaBuilder.md

 userActionStartedLiveRecording : UserAction -> date: uint;
 ```

+### What is the difference between `User user` and `user : User`?

+None, both approaches have the same result, but I particularly prefer `user : User` because it remembers me of TypeScript syntax.

 ### Building your schema

 Schema syntax is "parsed" by `SchemaParser` and then `SchemaBuilder`.
 This means that there's nothing stopping you to create your own `SchemaParser` as long as you give `SchemaBuilder` the right data.